Tight bounds on recurrence time in closed quantum systems: Recurrence for dynamics in the space of unitary channels

 where $\|\cdot\|_\infty$ is the operator norm.
 This distance describes the optimal statistical distinguishability of unitary channels, which follows from the relation between the operator norm and the diamond norm:

 for a proof of this see, for instance \cite{OSH2020}.

 Fix a Hamiltonian $H$.
 Let $\U_t$ denote the quantum channel corresponding to the time evolution unitary $U_t = e^{iHt}$.
 Note that $U_0 = I$.
 The exit and recurrence times in this setting are defined by \eqref{eq:def-exit-time} and \eqref{eq:def-rec-time}.
-We nowrestate the main upper bound from \cref{th:recurrence-main-prl} for the case of unitary channels.
+We now restate the main upper bound from \cref{th:recurrence-main-prl} for the case of unitary channels.

 \begin{theorem}[Recurrence for unitaries] Consider the set of quantum channels equipped with the diamond norm.
 For any Hamiltonian $H$ with eigenvalues $\lambda_{min}=\lambda_1 \leq\dots\leq \lambda_d = \lambda_{max}$, we have :